meet-projects/Y1-Summer-Labs/08. Loops Lab/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/deaf_grandma.jpg" width="400">

 1. Today we're spending time with our grandma. *Define* a variable `text`, which gets input from the user (with `input()`) that allows us to speak.
+    - If you shout something to grandma (type in all capitals), she can hear you (or at least she thinks so) and yells back, `NO, NOT SINCE 1938!`.
+        - _Hint_: Look up the string method `isupper()` to help you check for capitalization!
-    - Whatever you say to grandma (whatever you type in), she should respond with `HUH?!
+    - Otherwise, whatever you say to grandma (whatever you type in), she should respond with `HUH?!
 SPEAK UP, SONNY!`
-    - Unless you shout it (type in all capitals).
-If you shout, she can hear you (or at least she thinks so) and yells back, `NO, NOT SINCE 1938!`.
-        - _Hint_: Look up the string method `isupper()` to help you check for capitalization!

 2. Grandma decided she wants to keep talking to you and won't let you leave.
 Change your program so that it keeps running until you shout `"BYE"`.
     - _Hint_: You will probably want to use a `while` loop to keep the program running.